 For example, you start without investments and develop your character through various actions.
 Over time, its value will increase.
 In addition, almost every game has mechanics that allow you to earn bonuses – drawings of tokens within the game, competitions that can also generate income, etc.

-The features of these games are that you can earn money in them, monetize your gaming experience, and develop the blockchain ecosystem.
-There are also disadvantages: you need to invest in them, earnings depend on cryptocurrencies and sales of in-game assets, and these are risks.
+The features of these games are that you can earn money, monetize your gaming experience, and develop the blockchain ecosystem.
+There are also disadvantages – you need to invest in them, earnings depend on cryptocurrencies and sales of in-game assets, and these are risks.
 Gamers must constantly improve their characters and most often buy add-ons to win.
 On the other hand, the cost of upgraded characters can reach crazy values.
 For example, the most expensive creature from the NFT game Axie Infinity was sold for a modest $1,076,100.

 How to Create an NFT Game: Preparation Stage

 How is NFT implemented in the gaming environment?
 To design and use NFTs in the game, developers create smart contracts with the rules for using such tokens.

 For example, in CryptoKitties, a small number of core contracts structure the game.
 The most famous of them – geneScience – defines the random mechanics of generating new cats.
 Initially, the developers of the game kept its code secret, so interested players even created tools to analyze the likelihood of cats having certain traits.
 This helped users increase their chances of getting a rare and more valuable breed.